mwmorale/Folder_Locker/README.md

 ----- GENERAL -----

-After using my Mac(Apple), I noticed how odd it is that Windows does not have a method of password "locking" folders.
+After using my Mac(Apple), I noticed how odd it is that Windows does not have a method of easily password "locking" folders.
 So, I automated this here and now have this capability on my Windows device(and, now, so do you).
 The code in the project/repo must only be run one single time and, then, can be used easily after this without access to the file, GitHub or even the internet.
 This is a work in progress - it is intended to manipulate "Desktop" within C drive, was tested/developed using Windows 10 and assumes that your current "User" is your desired selection.
 Python is used.
 Libraries "subprocess" and "os" are imported/used.
 -------------------